Flamenco Venues in Barcelona

 • Venues: Los Tarantos, Palau Dalmases, Poliorama Theatre

-• Things to do: Barcelona Cathedral, Plaça Reial, El Born’s tapas streets, and ancient squares
+• Things to do nearby: Barcelona Cathedral, Plaça Reial, Roman walls, and medieval-era streets

 • Venues: City Hall Theatre, Teatro Flamenco Laietana

-• Things to do: Casa Batlló, La Pedrera, Passeig de Gràcia boutiques, modernist architecture walk
+• Things to do nearby: Casa Batlló, La Pedrera, Passeig de Gràcia boutiques and the city’s modernist masterpiece trail

 Frequently asked questions about flamenco theaters in Barcelona